alessioferrari/VoiceBiofeedEmo/README.md

 **Usage**
 To run all the experiments, with the different configurations, you need to:

-1. Copy in the Data folder all files from Data-imputation OR Data-no-imputation
+1. Copy in the Data folder all files from Data-imputation OR Data-no-imputation OR Data-3-Labels

 2. Run the following command with the different combinations of options: